Satrand/Masters_GenAI/README.md

 ### run_smiffer.sh

-Runs the SMIFFer software to convert each molecular structure and its associated feature file into a Spatial Molecular Interaction Field (**.cmap**).
+Runs the SMIFFer software to convert each molecular structure and its associated feature file into SMIFs (**.cmap**).

 ## Output